beta-robots/faramotics/README.txt

 The current license is BSD

 OVERVIEW
 FaRaMoTics is a software library dedicated to fast computation of range measurement models in 3D environments.
 It is specially suited to compute expected range measurements in filtering or optimization applications where 2D/3D laser scanners or depth cameras are involved.
-It has ready to use functions to get these range data for the most popular devices such as:
+It has ready-to-use functions to get expected range data for most of popular devices, such as:
       - Hokuyo UTM30LX
       - Hokuyo URGX
       - Leuze RS4